microsoft/vscode-custom-data/README.md

 - [`samples/webcomponents`](./samples/webcomponents): Use custom data to get web component editor support in HTML.
 - [`octref/vscode-mavo`](https://github.com/octref/vscode-mavo): Use custom data to support the [Mavo framework](https://mavo.io) built on top of HTML/CSS.

+## Web Data

+`/web-data` contains the data collection pipelines and the actual data being used in the VS Code [HTML extension](https://github.com/microsoft/vscode/tree/master/extensions/html-language-features) and [CSS extension](https://github.com/microsoft/vscode/tree/master/extensions/css-language-features).
+It pulls data from sources such as HTML/CSS spec and MDN and massages them into the custom data format ready to use.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a